jadonwb/nvim/README.md

 - Emoji fonts (Ubuntu only, and only if you want emoji!) `sudo apt install fonts-noto-color-emoji`
 - Language Setup:
   - If you want to write Golang, you will need `go`
-  - If you want to write Rust, you will need `rustup` and probably `cargo`
+  - If you want to write Rust, you will need `rustup`
-  - For Language Servers that aren't available via Mason, you will likely need `npm` and`python/pip`
+  - For Language Servers that aren't available via Mason, you will likely need `npm` and `python/pip`

 ### Linux Install (The two distros I use, work and personal)

 <details><summary>Ubuntu Install Steps</summary>

 ```